 The website of the Graduate School contains detailed information on all coursework requirements.
 MPhil students and 4-year PhD students are required to take altogether six courses, three with the Department of Linguistics and three with the HKU Graduate School.
 3-year PhD students normally take three courses, two with the Department and one with the Graduate School.

-Coursework requirements with the Department of Linguistics for 4-year PhDs consist of three core and one elective course from among UG advanced courses.
+Coursework requirements with the Department of Linguistics for 4-year PhDs consist of one core and three elective course from among UG advanced courses.
 The students will choose the courses with the consultation with their supervisors.
 3-year PhD students have no coursework requirement with the department.
-However we strongly encourage 3-year PhDs to take two courses to strengthen their research skills, namely Research Seminars in Linguistics I or II (LING7501 or LING7502) and Research Methods in Linguistics (LING6001):
+However we strongly encourage 3-year PhDs to take LING6001 Research methods in Linguistics to strengthen their research skills:

 - LING6001 Research methods in Linguistics (Elective)